ucsb-cs8/m19-elsherif/_info/syllabus.md

 This course moves quickly.
 So attendance is very important.
 This is even more true when the course is scheduled in a 6 week summer session.

 As a result, there will be something you have to turn in at almost every class.
-In this way, attendance is taken, and required.

-These things you have to turn in will be a combination of in-class activities, and homework completed outside of class, but handed in on paper during class.
+Lab attendance constitutes 2% of your grade.
+You are allowed to miss only ONE lab in order to get the full 2% dedicated to lab attendance.

-## Missing homework/in-class activities
+## Missing homework

-Homeworks will be distributed in lecture, and they should be turned in in labs on the due date
+Homeworks will be distributed in lecture on Wednesdays, and they should be turned in in labs on the due date

-If you miss a class or section, you miss the opportunity for the points on that in-class assignment, or homework that was due.
-Period.

 There is no makeup.
-In lieu of providing a makeup opportunity, I will drop the lowest 3 homework/in-class-assignment grades (which may be zeros if you miss an assignment.)
-Each homework and in-class-activity will be of equal value (100 pts).
+In lieu of providing a makeup opportunity, I will drop the lowest 2 homework grades (which may be zeros if you miss an assignment.)
+Each homework will be of equal value (100 pts).